Skip to main content

 Click on the train route to see step by step directions with maps, line arrival times and updated time schedules.

-Bus stations near City of Petersburg
+Bus stops near City of Petersburg

-• Petersburg Transportation Center,4 min walk,
+• Petersburg Transportation Center, 4 min walk,

-• Washington Street And Market Street (St. Joseph Church),5 min walk,
+• Washington Street And Market Street (St. Joseph Church), 5 min walk,

-• Petersburg Transit Center,5 min walk,
+• Petersburg Transit Center, 5 min walk,

-Train stations near City of Petersburg
+Train station near City of Petersburg

-• Petersburg Amtrak Station,42 min walk,
+• Petersburg Amtrak Station, 42 min walk,

 Bus lines to City of Petersburg

-• GREYHOUND US0670,Atlanta Bus Station,
+• GREYHOUND US0670, Atlanta Bus Station,

-• 95,x RICHMOND/PETERSBURG EXPRESS,
+• 95, x RICHMOND/PETERSBURG EXPRESS,

-• DINWIDDIE EXPRESS,Dinwiddie Express,
+• DINWIDDIE EXPRESS, Dinwiddie Express,

-• SOUTH CRATER ROAD,South Crater Road,
+• SOUTH CRATER ROAD, South Crater Road,

-• SOUTH PARK MALL,South Park Mall,
+• 2, South Park Mall,

-• 460,County Drive,
+• 460, County Drive,

 Questions & Answers